April, 2015 WXXI Education e-Newsletters

 WXXI is dedicated to building awareness of the national and local issues that have led to an alarming dropout rate and to help our community find solutions to ensure a greater number of graduates in the future.
 Learn More: http://wxxi.org/grad and in the Education E-Newsletter Feature

-This program is made possible by a grant from American Documentary | POV, with funding provided by the Corporation for Public Broadcasting.
+WXXI's American Graduate Initiative is made possible in part with funding provided by the Corporation for Public Broadcasting.

 The Finger Lakes Regional Adult Education Offers Professional Development for Adult Literacy Agencies.